yuriever/yuriever.github.io/docs/lightnovel/spinor-helicity.md

 ## Conventions

-We set up the conventions of spinor helicity formalism in a signature-independent way.
+We set up the conventions of spinor helicity formalism in a signature-independent way, mainly following [@Taylor:2017sph].

 It is noteworthy that while the choice of convention for physical observables is purely a "gauge", it propagates along computations.
 From the perspective of programming, this is actually a nonlocal effect that should be encapsulated within different modules.
-Therefore, we align our spinor conventions to the particle physics literature, ensuring they remain independent of the metric signature.
+Therefore, we align our spinor conventions to the particle physics literature, ensuring that they remain independent of the metric signature.

-* The signature is denoted as [^signaturechanging]
+* The signature is denoted as

     \begin{equation}
+        \tag{Signature}
         \label{eq: signature}
         \signature=
         \begin{cases}